rism-digital/rism.info/publications/bibliography.de.md

 **2021:**
 Platt, Heather: The Digital Humanities and Nineteenth-Century Music: An Introductory Overview, in: Nineteenth-Century Music Review 18 (2021), no. 1.
 [Online verfügbar](https://doi.org/10.1017/S1479409820000014){:target="_blank"}

+Wong, Chelsea und Thomas Huthwaite: Finding Harmony Between ‘commonplace’ and ‘copyright’: A Sound Legal Approach to Borrowing in Popular Music, in: Intellectual Property Forum: Journal of the Intellectual and Industrial Property Society of Australia and New Zealand 123 (April 2021), S. 10–18.
+[Online verfügbar](https://search.informit.org/doi/10.3316/informit.689662183806209){:blank}

 **Anmerkung:**